anmolmunnolli/website_logs_analysis_pipeline/README.md

-This is a dashboard website project that performs analysis on e-commerce website logs.
+This project performs analysis on e-commerce website logs.
 The logs are stored on snowflake, data transformations are performed using dbt.
 The dashboard is created using Tableau.
 Data orchestration is done on Apache airflow.

 Tools used: